yesnik/ruby-guides/proc.md

 greet.binding #=> #<Binding:0x00595656524>
 ```

-But if we'll to get .binding of another object we'll get an error:
+But if we'll try to get `.binding` of another object we'll get an error:

 ```ruby
 5.binding #=> NoMethodError: private method 'binding' called for 1:Integer